deveid/kiva-s-loan/README.md

 # kiva-s-loan
 Kiva.org is an online crowdfunding platform to extend financial services to poor and financially excluded people around the world.
 Kiva lenders have provided over $1 billion dollars in loans to over 2 million people

+This was used analysis made use of python language and leveraged on seaborn,plotly,matplotlib libraries